lokkju/thotcon0xa_badge_hijacking/README.md

 - Limiting client types to be badges only
 - New firmware that contains new update or IRC CnC urls
 - Deauthing badges that are connected to other BSSIDs
+- New firmware that spreads itself, as the ESP32 can emulated an AP itself.

 ## Running the project ##
 It is expected you are running this on Kali Linux 2019.1; adjust accordingly.
 Either run each command in a new terminal or background the processes